 Each student will be assigned an academic advisor at the time of admission to the program.
 The student and the academic advisor will complete a degree plan to specify which courses will be taken to complete the degree requirements.
 Degree plan policy and procedures may be found in MSN Program Policy G5320 (pdf).

 Additional details on preceptorships are available for review in the Preceptor Guidelines.
 This webpage provides an outline of criteria for selection of preceptors and clinical sites, as well as the roles and responsibilities of the student, preceptor, faculty, and clinical site in the precepted clinical experience.

 Tuition and Financial Assistance

 Cizik School of Nursing is proud of its commitment to graduate education through the offering of merit and need-based scholarships and grants.
 The application process is competitive and begins during the application review cycle.
+Through the generous support of donors, Cizik School of Nursing is pleased to announce the offering of 12 competitive Adult/Gerontology Nurse Practitioner scholarships in the 2018-2019 academic year.
+The scholarships will range in amount from $4,000 to $8,000.
 Scholarship awards will be based on academic merit and financial need.

-To be considered for a Cizik SON awards, please submit the School of Nursing Scholarship Application after applying for admission.
+To be considered for the Adult/Gerontology Nurse Practitioner scholarships or the other Cizik SON awards, please submit the School of Nursing Scholarship Application after applying for admission.
 To receive the greatest amount of consideration, interested students are encouraged to apply by the MSN priority application deadline date.

 Career Opportunities for Nurse Leaders